 How much will your office charge to help administer my loved one’s estate?

 It depends on the size and complexity of the estate, whether the beneficiaries are cooperating or fighting, if litigation is involved or if other unexpected issues arise.
-Here you choose how you would like to pay us.
-Essentially we are paid based on one of three methods: (1) a percentage scale that decreases with the size of the estate; (2) our hourly rate for the work we perform; or (3) an agreed to lump sum.
-Our preference is to discuss with you what needs to be done to administer your loved ones estate and thereafter to agree upon a lump sum for that work.
-Our lump sum fee agreement allows our fee to increase if the estate ends up being considerably larger than originally presented or if litigation occurs.
-In any event we do our best to make our fee as clear and as reasonable as possible.
+Mostly we charge a flat rate depending on if the estate has real estate or not and a small percentage of any assets in excess of $100,000.
+We will discuss what needs to be done to administer your loved ones estate and agree upon the fee for that work.
+In any event our fee is clear and reasonable.
 And if you choose not to hire us you do not owe us a penny.
 If you would like our help through this process call or schedule an appointment so we can answer your questions.